AzureAD/microsoft-authentication-library-for-js/samples/VanillaJSTestApp-b2c/Readme.md

 ----------------------------------
 Pre-requisite
 - Install node.js if needed (https://nodejs.org/en/)
-- Build the `msal-core` project.

-Resolving the server.js references
-- In a command prompt, run npm install
+- Run `npm install` from the root of the repository to bootstrap and buildes all the samples and libraries.

 Running the sample
-- In a command prompt, run “node server.js”
+- In a command prompt, `cd` to this folder and run `npm start`

 - Navigate to http://localhost:6420 with the browser of your choice